kadirgun/chrome-otp-filler/README.md

 ### Password Protection

 You can encrypt the secret keys of OTP accounts with a password.
-The extension encrypts the secret keys with the raw version of the password you enter and generates an HMAC SHA256 hash with a randomly generated pure key so that the password you entered can be verified later.
+The extension encrypts the secret keys with the raw version of the password you enter and generates an HMAC SHA256 hash with a randomly generated salt key so that the password you entered can be verified later.